westchesterbahai/westchesterbahai.github.io/_development/race_unity_nw.md

 title: RANWP
 description: Race Amity of Northern Westchester and Putnam (RANWP)
 location: Currently electronic
-time: "Usually 2nd Sunday of every month.
-Next meeting February 14, 2:00PM"
+time: "Usually 2nd Sunday of every month."
 color: BF360C
 ---
 Race Amity of Northern Westchester and Putnam will continue their series of discussions over zoom.
-This February, the topic is "Ethnocracy: What Is It?
-How Do We Recognize It?"
+Topic for the March meeting is TBD.
+Date probably 3/8, will confirm once known.

 RANWP meetings are temporarily online-only.
 Please contact <atc@westchesterbahais.org> for the Zoom link and password.